-The Littman Library has a collection of books, both in print and digital formats, on a variety of subjects in architecture, art and design.
+The Littman Library has a collection of books, both in print and digital formats, on a variety of subjects in architecture, art, and design.
 You can view recently acquired materials in the library and online.
-New books are typically located in the quiet reading area above current periodicals.
+New books are typically located in the quiet reading area above the current periodicals.
 All of the books in the library are organized according to the Library of Congress classification system and each of them has a unique call number.
-Check out "How to read a call number" to learn how to understand an item's call number.
 There are also collections of e-books that can be accessed via the library website.

 If you need further assistance, please feel free to contact us.